lokithe5th/TokenSwap/Readme.md

 ## Will my accountant be happy?

-Each invoice is minted as an ERC1155 token with an on-chain SVG invoice from the TokenShop contract.
+Each invoice is minted as an ERC721 token with an on-chain SVG invoice from the TokenShop contract.
+As near to an on-chain invoice as can be done.